Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier-active.md

 ## Postcondition

-The barrier object is set up according to the data in the data base.
+The barrier object is set up as active and therefor is visible.

 ## Typical procedure